kihwanglee/kotex-oblivoir/README.md

 # Sample document

-Please refer to the `oblivoir-test.tex` file.
+Please refer to the `oblivoir-test.tex` file provided by this package.

 License and copyright
 ---------------------